MaloDrougard/knit/README.md

 You can find the report of the project here: https://github.com/MaloDrougard/knit/blob/master/Doc/knit-final-report.pdf

 ## Installation
 This project use the openframwork library.
 You need first to install openframwork and then install this app into root_of/apps/myApps/knit/
-You can follow the wiki:
+For more detail, you can follow this wiki: https://github.com/MaloDrougard/knit/wiki/Installation-of-openframework-qtcreator-knitApp
-https://github.com/MaloDrougard/knit/wiki/Installation-of-openframework-qtcreator-knitApp